Order of contents on this page: (Click on the links below)

 There were four vessels built in the 1980s; one trawler & three tug/supply vessels:

 Suffolk Champion: A trawler, 313 tons, built by Richards at their Great Yarmouth yard in 1980.
-Converted to a standby safety vessel in 1984, she was transferred & became Britannia Champion in 1989, followed by three further ownership & name changes to Leifur Eiriksson in 1994, Skude Pioneer in 1995 & Thor Pioneer in 2004.
+Converted to a standby safety vessel in 1984, she was transferred & became Britannia Champion in 1989, followed by four further ownership & name changes to Leifur Eiriksson in 1994, Skude Pioneer in 1995, Thor Pioneer in 2004 & Viking Pioneer in 2018.

 Suffolk Prince: Tug/supply vessel of 985 tons, built in 1982 by Clelands Shipbuilding Co of Wallsend.
 She was sold to Great Eastern Shipping Co in 1990 & renamed Malaviya Seven, before becoming Oil Tempest in 1995.
 Sold in 2012 & renamed Amoon.
 Now registered in Iran and works in the Persian Gulf.